jackcdk/osprey/README.md

 ### What's happened to the repo?
-Osprey has be switched to a new maintainer
+Osprey has been switched to a new maintainer

 # osprey - a stylish fork